Beetle Bailey: Overview

+I constantly get inquiries as to the color of Beetle's eyes.
+As if I knew.
+Black as ink, I suppose, if he has any.
+Maybe there's nothing under the hat.
+Why should there be?
+There is nothing until I draw it, and I've never drawn his eyes.
+Why, then, should he have any?

-One running gag has Sergeant Snorkel hanging helplessly from a small tree branch after having fallen off a cliff (first time August 16, 1956).
+One running gag has Sergeant Snorkel hanging helplessly from a small tree branch after having fallen off a cliff, with the first instance running on August 16, 1956.
 While he is never shown falling off, or even walking close to the edge of a cliff, he always seems to hold on to that same branch, yelling for help.

 Publication history

-During the first two years of Beetle Bailey's run (1950-1952), Walker did all work on the strip himself, including writing, penciling, inking and lettering; however, in 1952 he hired cartoonist Fred Rhoads as his first assistant.
-After that, numerous people would assist Walker on the strip through the years.
+During the first two years of Beetle Bailey's run (1950–1952), Walker did all work on the strip himself, including writing, penciling, inking and lettering; however, in 1952 he hired cartoonist Fred Rhoads as his first assistant.
+After that, numerous people assisted Walker on the strip through the years.

 As of 2016, the strip was being syndicated (by King Features) in 1,800 papers in the United States and the rest of the world.

 In Sweden, the strip received a dedicated magazine in 1970, with a Norwegian version being added the following year, which is published to this day as of 2020.
 Denmark also has dedicated (albeit not exclusive) magazine, named "Basserne", first published in 1973.